cmars/hockeypuck/README.md

 Where `x.y.z` is the appropriate version number.
 This will upload the debian source package to the Launchpad PPA for building.

+# Running

+## Quick start with Docker

+Easiest way to run Hockeypuck locally is with `docker-compose`:

+    docker-compose up

+# About

+Copyright 2019, The Hockeypuck Developers; see CONTRIBUTORS and LICENSE for details.

 ## Vendored Dependencies

 The dependencies for this project are managed via Go modules.